All 32 accused in Babri demolition case acquitted; court clears Advani, Joshi of conspiracy charge | Politics

 In Lucknow, CBI counsel Lalit Singh said the agency will decide on filing an appeal against the special court verdict after consulting its legal department.
 The verdict was delivered on the last day of the final deadline set by the Supreme Court, which had also extended the judge's retirement age.

 The CBI produced 351 witnesses and 600 documents as evidence.
-Charges were framed against 48 people, but 16 have died during the course of the trial.
-The Babri mosque demolition trial goes back to the filing of two FIRs in Ayodhya – one against unknown kar sevaks and the other naming the key saffron leaders who were present near the site, accusing them of making communal speeches.
+Charges were framed against 48 people but 16, including Shiv Sena supremo Balasaheb Thackeray, have died during the course of the trial.
+The mosque demolition trial goes back to the filing of two FIRs in Ayodhya – one against unknown kar sevaks and the other naming the key saffron leaders who were present near the site, accusing them of making communal speeches.

 The cases were later clubbed together.
 At one stage, the criminal conspiracy charge was dropped against the key figures but the Supreme Court restored it in 2017.
 The apex court also ordered daily hearings in the demolition case.